 Since the signing of the Belfast Agreement in 1998, and the replacement of the Dublin Government’s all-island territorial claims with a definition of the Irish nation based on (article 2) “the entitlement and birthright of every person born in the island of Ireland”, something important has not happened.
 The Republic of Ireland, no longer claiming the right to jurisdiction over the whole of Ireland, has not discontinued using the pre-1998 shorthand “Ireland”.

-Whatever about the legal and political arguments let’s speak plainly: this is downright bad manners, the moral equivalence of Ulster unionists’ irritating misuse of the ancient name Ulster as though Cavan, Monaghan and Donegal didn’t exist.
+Whatever about the legal and political arguments, let’s speak plainly: this is downright bad manners, on a moral equivalence to Ulster Unionists’ irritating misuse of the ancient provincial name Ulster, as though Cavan, Monaghan and Donegal didn’t exist.

-Not content with abandoning northern nationalists to search for a state – to paraphrase Fionnuala O’Connor’s fine book – some would now have us seek a new national identity too.
+Not content with abandoning northern nationalists to search for a state – to paraphrase Fionnuala O’Connor’s fine book – some commentators and officials would now have us seek a new national identity too.

-Northern unionists may care little and, with politics in mind, many will readily embrace attempts to normalize an identity-based partition and relegation.
-But surrendering the term Irish with all its associated richness brings a little death of sorts for unionists too and despite the momentary political rush, it’s not of Shakespearian variety.
+Northern unionists may care little and, with politics in mind, some will readily embrace attempts to normalize this partitioning of Irish identity, and relegation of the northern version of it.
+But surrendering the term Irish, with all its associated richness, brings a little death of sorts for unionists too.

-Bestie didn’t need instruction in identity formation; he had the only one worth having: the Belfast Boy created his own.
-But for those less sure, the lesson from Introduction to Irish History, Culture and Identity is a simple one.
-No notions of state have ever neatly aligned with Ireland’s national identity and perhaps none ever will.
+Bestie didn’t need instruction in identity formation, the Belfast Boy had the only one worth having: he created his own.
+But for those less sure-footed, Introductions to Irish History, Culture and Identity: 101 starts with a simple lesson.
+No notions of the Irish state on this island have ever neatly aligned with Ireland’s national identity.
+Perhaps none ever will.

-Immediately as soon as the caitiffs replaced the rebels, a nefarious, censorious attempt to define Irishness began and the exclusion and exiling of many Irish soon followed.
+As soon as the caitiffs replaced the rebels, a nefarious, censorious attempt to define Irishness began, and the exclusion and self-exiling of many Irish soon followed.

-PS – Declan Kiberd’s “Inventing Ireland” and “Irish Classics”, two dazzling explorations of what Irishness might mean and has meant, particularly to the artists who defied two states in search of it, are two great reads on this.
+PS – Declan Kiberd’s “Inventing Ireland” and “Irish Classics” offer you two dazzling explorations of what Irishness might mean and has meant, particularly to the artists who defied the two states in search of it.